-In tables 4-11. and 4-12. the total number of foreigners includes foreigners with permanent residence, nationals of Member States of the EU, the EEA, and Switzerland and their family members with temporary residence, third-country nationals with a long-term residence permit or with long-term visas.
-Data come from the records of the Directorate of the Alien Police Service.
+In Tables 4-11 and 4-12, the total number of foreigners includes foreigners with permanent residence, nationals of Member States of the EU, the EEA, and Switzerland and their family members with temporary residence, third-country nationals with a long-term residence permit or with long-term visas.
+Data come from the records of the Directorate of Foreign Police Service.